How simple management rules are born

 While the process described so far has an important intuitive component, the next, more analytical phase involves testing, articulating, and refining the simple rules.
 When appropriate, personal rules are shared within the organization.
 Some of our respondents identified this sharing as a key role for a leader: “The role of the CEO is to create systems that work and to communicate them in ways that make people vibrate, understand, and apply them daily.”
 Many studies have positively linked simple rules shared at organizational level, with various aspects of management, such as strategy (Bingham and Eisenhardt, 2011), innovation (Manimala, 1992), organizational learning (Bingham and Haleblian, 2012), monitoring, and even the survival of family firms (Pieper et al., 2015).
 However, the problem with sharing is, in the words of another interviewee, that “such rules are easy to hear and hard to implement.”
 A recipe to bypass this problem is to share the simple rule along with its whole narrative, making it easier to adopt and remember: This principle was discovered (and even turned into a simple rule for sharing simple rules) by another respondent: "When I share a rule, I also share its story, especially the mistakes I made.
 If shared without its story, the rule would be ignored, but when the team finds out how I discovered it and how I bumped my head, they pay more attention and remember better".

 So, how can managers use our research?
 First, by acknowledging that there is value in clearly articulating the simple rules they learned from experience.
 Managers can start identifying and writing down their personal portfolios of managerial proverbs.
 A method for doing so is to imagine they have been promoted and are telling their successor “listen, my years on this job taught me a few rules that you can never find in any book.
 They are:…“ and fill in the sentence.
 Second, at the end of their lessons-learned debriefs, teams can articulate these lessons into catchy, easy to remember simple rules.
-Click To Tweet And third, managers can use these rules as coordination tools in their teams and organizations, by sharing them, always together with the story behind.
+Share on X And third, managers can use these rules as coordination tools in their teams and organizations, by sharing them, always together with the story behind.

 (A version of this article appeared in Executives in Science, Business and Society)